Sorrow446/AESExtractor/README.md

   [DROPPED_IN_PATH]

 Options:
-  -i, --in-path <IN_PATH>  Input path of UE game binary.
+  -i, --in-path <IN_PATH>  Input path of game binary.
       --json               Suppress all other prints and write JSON to stdout.
 Exit code 0 = OK.
       --no-colour          Disable printing in colour.
       --entropy <ENTROPY>  Minimum key entropy float (default: 3.1).